Sustainability: regulatory landscape

 Executive summary

-This Technical Note aims to provide an updated overview of the regulatory landscape and international standards that constitute the regulatory framework for sustainability.
+This Technical Note aims to provide an up-to-date overview of the regulatory landscape and international standards that constitute the regulatory framework for sustainability.

 • Climate change laws.
-These laws, while varying in their specific approaches, share the common goal of mitigating the effects of climate change and promoting environmental sustainability.
+Although these laws vary in their specific approaches, they share the common goal of mitigating the effects of climate change and promoting environmental sustainability.

 • Taxonomy.
-Classification system that defines technical screening criteria to enable a common understanding of activities that contribute to ESG objectives.
+A classification system that defines technical selection criteria to enable a common understanding of activities that contribute to ESG goals.

 • Risk management and supervisory expectations.
-Regulatory requirements, guidelines and expectations on how institutions should integrate ESG risks into their risk management frameworks.
+Regulatory requirements, guidelines and expectations regarding how entities should integrate ESG risks into their risk management frameworks.

-• Regulatory stress tests.
-Climate stress tests look at banks’ resilience to transition risks from new policies and technologies, as well as physical risks from acute and chronic extreme weather events.
+• Regulatory stress testing.
+Climate stress tests assess banks' resilience to transition risks arising from new policies and technologies, as well as to physical risks resulting from acute and chronic extreme weather events.

 Download the technical note on Sustainability: regulatory landscape.